zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 <strong>Overall WP-Optimize brings the best cache and optimization technology together in a single seamless plugin to make your WordPress site fast, lean and efficient.</strong>

-= WP-Optimize Premium =
+= WP-Optimize Cache Premium =

-Our free version of WP-Optimize is great, but we also have an even more powerful Premium version with extra features that offer the ultimate in freedom and flexibility:
+Our free version of WP-Optimize Cache is great, but we also have an even more powerful Premium version with extra features that offer the ultimate in freedom and flexibility:

 * <strong>Multisite Support:</strong> extends database optimisations so they function for multiple WordPress sites at a time.
-If you manage more than one website, you will need WP-Optimize Premium.
+If you manage more than one website, you will need WP-Optimize Cache Premium.
 * <strong>Flexibility and Control:</strong> gives you the power to optimize select individual tables or a particular combination of tables on one or more WordPress websites, rather than having to optimize all database tables.
 * <strong>Deleting unused and unwanted images:</strong> removes orphaned images from your WordPress site, plus images of a certain, pre-defined size.
 * <strong>Sophisticated Scheduling:</strong> offers a wide range of options for scheduling automatic optimization.
 Specify an exact time and run clean-ups daily, weekly, fortnightly or monthly and perform any number of additional once off optimizations.